Anjaniputra15/-Balanced-Binary-Search-Tree-from-Scratch/AUTOCOMMITTER.md

-The longest English word is 189,819 letters long.
+The word "strengths" is the longest word with one vowel.